gv1shnu/SearchNexus/README.md

 - The search results may not always be consistent across different search engines due to variations in algorithms and indexing.
 - The application currently supports a predefined set of search engines and cannot dynamically add or remove search engines.
+- The application relies on the availability and performance of the search engines it queries.

 ## Contributing

 Contributions and code reviews are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Make sure to follow the existing coding style and conventions.

 TODO
 ----